DennisPSmith5676/DataVisualization_US_Accidents/README.md

 4. KMEANS:k-means clustering is a method of vector quantization, originally from signal processing, that aims to partition n observations into k clusters in which each observation belongs to the cluster with the nearest mean (cluster centers or cluster centroid), serving as a prototype of the cluster.

+5. Naive Random Oversampling: Naïve Bayes is a simple learning algorithm that utilizes Bayes’ rule together with a strong assumption that the attributes are conditionally independent given the class.
+While this independence assumption is often violated in practice, naïve Bayes nonetheless often delivers competitive classification accuracy.
+Coupled with its computational efficiency and many other desirable features, this leads to naïve Bayes being widely applied in practice.

+6. ClusterCentroids resampler(Undersampling)

 We can see that Random ForestRandom Forest response encoding and resampling gives us the best results out of all the models we tested.
 So, we can conclude that this combination is the best for this dataset.
+  # Reports Instructions
 Further Improvements:
 One-hot encoding can be tried for some of the features.
 Weighted XGBoost and other similar models can be implemented instead of resampling the dataset.